• Skip to primary navigation

 Grindr Issues That Are Not Bans, But Should Be Fixed Anyways

-“Something went wrong, please try again.”.
-Often a session issue, especially after many login attempts.
-If it persists after network changes, it may be a ban – wait about 30 minutes and try again.
+Grindr shows “Something went wrong, please try again.” after many login attempts.
+It’s a session issue, but if it persists after network changes, it may be a ban – wait about 30 minutes and try again.
 Reinstalling can sometimes clear it.

 “Phone number used too many times.”
-The limit is 5 accounts per number, so use a different one: SIM or DatingZest.
+The limit is 5 accounts per number, so use a different one: a secondary SIM or DatingZest.

-“Registration error” / “Maximum accounts on email.”
-This appears when an email or ID is tied to a banned account.
+“Registration error” / “Maximum accounts on email” appears when your email or ID is banned.
 Create the account on a fresh device and then log in normally to fix this.

 Region not supported.
-Use a VPN from a country where Grindr is available, but cautiously.
+Use a VPN from a country where Grindr is available, but don’t jump between connections.
+Stick to one, and stay consistent.

 If you need a backup option while this plays out, try other LGBTQ+ platforms, like Scruff, Jack’d, Hornet, and Taimi – they’re popular with a large user base!